canvasxyz/okra/README.md

             ╚════╝   └─────┘   ╚═════╝   ╚═════╝   └─────┘   └─────┘   └─────┘   ╚═════╝   └─────┘   ╚═════╝   └─────┘   └─────┘   └─────┘   ╚═════╝   └─────┘
 ```

 The entries of the conceptual key/value store are the leaves of the tree, at level 0, sorted lexicographically by key.
-Each level begins with an initial "null" node (not part of the public key/value interface), and the rest are named with the key of their first child.
+Each level begins with an initial "anchor node" (not part of the public key/value interface), and the rest are named with the key of their first child.

-Every node, including the leaves and the null nodes of each level, stores a Blake3 hash.
-The leaves hash their key/value entry (each prefixed by their `u32` length), and nodes of higher levels hash the concatenation of their children's hashes.
-As a special case, the null leaf stores the hash of the empty string `Blake3() = af1349b9...`.
-For example, the hash value for the node at `(1, null)` would be `Blake3(Blake3(), hashEntry("a", "foo"))` since `(0, null)` and `(0, "a")` are its only children. `hashEntry` is implemented like this:
+Every node, including the leaves and the anchor nodes of each level, stores a Blake3 hash.
+The leaves hash their key/value entry, and nodes of higher levels hash the concatenation of their children's hashes.
+As a special case, the anchor leaf stores the hash of the empty string `Blake3() = af1349b9...`.
+For example, the hash value for the anchor node at `(1, null)` would be `Blake3(Blake3(), hashEntry("a", "foo"))` since `(0, null)` and `(0, "a")` are its only children. `hashEntry` is implemented like this:

 ```zig
 fn hashEntry(key: []const u8, value: []const u8, result: []u8) void {